anupa-jayakody/Capstone_v3/README.md

 Impact of the solution

-    - Enable any individual to find a recipe within 1-2  mins to their liking, to suit their ingredent preferences or what they have on hand making it convinient to find a recipe matching to thier need at that point.
+    - Enable any individual to find a recipe within 1-2  mins to their liking, to suit their ingredient preferences or what they have on hand making it convenient to find a recipe matching their need at that point.

     - Provide generic recommendations to which the individual might not have any ingredient readily available.

-    By giving a recommendation considering above, he will not need to read through the entire recipe first to decide whether it will be a good try for him at that point as the recommendations will be given based on his preferences.
+    By giving a recommendation considering the above, he will not need to read through the entire recipe first to decide whether it will be a good try for him at that point as the recommendations will be given based on his preferences.

 Dataset

-    Capstone scope of the project is to develop the solution based on a dataset of ~520000 recipes and ~1401982 reviews extracted from food.com.(kaggle) and  So the solution developed will be from this dataset.
+    The capstone scope of the project is to develop the solution based on a dataset of ~520000 recipes and ~1401982 reviews extracted from food.com.(Kaggle) and  So the solution developed will be from this dataset.

     [But I wish to extend this to a live extracting of recipes so that the recipe database will be much wider.
-I also plan to add an approximate cost for each recipe based on the market cost for each ingredient so that that the user can refine their selection based on the budget criteria as well.]
+I also plan to add an approximate cost for each recipe based on the market cost for each ingredient so that the user can refine their selection based on the budget criteria as well.]

-    Dataset includes below columns
+    The dataset includes below columns:

         - RecipeId
         - Name